google/zetasql/docs/functions-and-operators.md

 Converts a hexadecimal-encoded STRING into BYTES format.
 Returns an error if the input STRING contains characters outside the range `(0..9, A..F, a..f)`.
 The lettercase of the characters does not matter.
-To convert BYTES to a hexadecimal-encoded
-STRING, use [TO_HEX][string-link-to-to-hex].
+If the input STRING has an odd number of characters, the function acts as if the input has an additional leading `0`.
+To convert BYTES to a hexadecimal-encoded STRING, use [TO_HEX][string-link-to-to-hex].

 **Return type**